Building Build Tests

 Architectures

-Cross architecture image building is possible and also supported
+Cross-architecture image building is possible and also supported

-via boxbuild, but the performance impact is big even in containers
+via boxbuild, but the performance impact is big, even in containers

-using qemu-binfmt and even bigger in full qemu arch emulation.
+using qemu-binfmt, and even bigger in full qemu arch emulation.

-This would slow down building the integration tests a lot and
+This would slow down building the integration tests a lot, and

-requires the host architecture to
+therefore, build-tests.sh requires the host architecture to

-match with the image target architecture.
+match the image target architecture.

-the following requirements must be met:
+Prior to calling build-tests.sh, the following requirements must be met:

 Tools